Pirates overcome 9-run deficit for first time in 133-season history, beat Reds 13-12

+CINCINNATI (AP) — A surprise in 2023 following a 100-loss season, the Cincinnati Reds and their beleaguered bullpen were dealt a staggering blow by the Pittsburgh Pirates.

-CINCINNATI (AP) — The Pittsburgh Pirates overcame a nine-run deficit for the first time in their 133-season history as Luis Rivas tied a career-high with five RBIs in a 13-12 victory on Saturday night that dealt a staggering blow to the Cincinnati Reds’ playoff hopes.
+The Pirates overcame a nine-run deficit for the first time in their 133-season history as Luis Rivas tied a career-high with five RBIs in a 13-12 victory on Saturday night.

+“There really not a whole lot to say," Reds manager David Bell explained.
+“Our players have given absolutely every ounce of energy from day one of spring training.
+That continued tonight it is going to continue to the last pitch of the season.”

 Cincinnati, which dropped 2 1/2 games back for the NL’s last wild card berth, opened a 9-0 lead with three runs in the first, five in the second and one in the third, then allowed 13 unanswered runs.
 The Reds attempted to rally but stranded the potential tying run at third base in the ninth.